jordanclaguepersonal/electron-boiler/README.md

 ```

 ## Overview
-A lot of past personal projects have begun with spitting out the same boilerplate time and time again.
-This repository is a starting point, from which I can pick up a functioning Electron app with the following:
+A lot of projects begin with the same boilerplate time and time again.
+This repository is a starting point, from which you can pick up a functioning Electron app with the following:

 - React and Redux with component-scoped styles (see ["Extending the Frontend"](#extending-the-frontend))
-- Node.js & Express.js (see "[Extending the API](#extending-the-api)")
+- Node.js & Express.js API (see "[Extending the API](#extending-the-api)")
 - ESLint (linting staged files on pre-commit hook)
 - Prettier (auto formatting code on pre-commit hook)
 - Jest & Enzyme

 ## Scripts

-- **`npm init`:** Ensure that the correct Node version is being used and configure Git hooks directory
+- **`npm init`:** Ensure that the correct Node version is being used and configure Git config to update the githook directory
 - **`npm test`:** Use Jest to test any Javascript files that match [the default](https://jestjs.io/docs/en/configuration#testregex-string--arraystring). *Note: Files that match /test.[jt]sx?$/" will not be tested.
 The default has been overridden in jest.config.js to ensure that controllers/test.js does not fail*
 - **`npm start`:** Bundle the React application with Parcel, start the API (accessible on localhost:3000) and display in an Electron window
 - **`npm start:dev-tools`:** The same as `npm start`, but with dev tools open be default